GoogleCloudPlatform/service-extensions/callouts/python/README.md

 [CalloutServer](extproc/service/callout_server.py) has many options to customize the security information as well as port settings.
 The default `CalloutServer` listens on port `8080` for plaintext traffic and `80` for health checks.
 TLS is disabled by default.
-To enable TLS, set `enable_tls=True` in the `CalloutServer` constructor.
+To enable TLS, set `disable_tls=False` in the `CalloutServer` constructor.
 When enabled, the secure server listens on port `443` by default.

 > For production environments, it is strongly recommended to enable TLS to ensure secure communication.